pallet/pallet-fsm/README.md

 The `stateful-fsm` uses a `fsm` internally and provides atomic management of the the state, and arbitrary `state-data`.
 Transitions are made by applying an externally supplied function that is a applied to the current state.
 Optionally transitions run specified functions on entery and exit of a state.
-Additionally, timeouts are optionally supported on each state.
+Timeouts are optionally supported on each state.
 The `stateful-fsm` records the current state and provides atomic state updates, in addition to the functionality provided by `fsm`

 The `event-machine` uses a `stateful-fsm`, and provides a mapping from events to state transitions.
 Each state is associated with an `event-fn` that is notified